idealo/spring-cloud-stream-binder-sqs/README.md

 | 3.0.0                          | 3.1.x       | 3.0.x            | 2022.0.3             | 2.x     | 17                    |

 Changes in 3.0:

 * removed consumer configuration for **messageDeletionPolicy**: the default behaviour is now that Messages will be acknowledged when message processing is successful.
-* removed consumer configuration for **queueStopTimeout**

 ## Usage